QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     plot(ksl.(sample(distributions, 3, replace = false))..., layout = (3, 1), legend = false)

-The three distributions are chosen at random from `distributions`
+The three distributions are chosen at random from `distributions`.

 Infinite Mean
 ----------------